LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Thunder-Conductor.md

 ## Level 4 - Arcing Volt (min 2 Essence)
 The Genasi gains the ability to shoot out a fine electrical beam that arcs to nearby targets.

 As an action, the Genasi can target a creature within 60ft, dealing 4d8 electrical damage.
-The attack chains to each target within 20ft, dealing Xd8 damage where X
+The attack chains to each target within 40ft of the first, dealing (4-x)d8 damage to each target where x is the number of 5ft intervals between the first and next target.

 ## Level 5 - ()